fozlurahman/fozlurahman/README.md

 I'm a guy who loves to develop new things 🖥️ <br />
 So...
 I am more than a robot coding 🤖, I am a real human trying to learn new things and develop incredible projects with ❤️ meeting incredible people on the way🚀<br />
 If you are interested in a guy with a good vibe who loves knowledge and constant learning 📚, <b>⚙️I AM YOUR GUY⚙️</b> <br />
-Contact me for new projects 📨, <sup>I am open to collaborate with you</sup>
+Contact me for new projects 📨, I am open to collaborate with you.
 <br/><br/>

 <!-- Bogota's weather table -->